The Fleming Collection: Origins

 The collection began in 1968 at the instigation of the Scottish banking firm Robert Fleming & Co., founded in Dundee, Scotland.
-In 1968 the bank moved to a new building in Corsby Square in the City of London and art began to be bought for the purpose of decorating the space.
+In 1968 the bank moved to a new building in Crosby Square in the City of London and art began to be bought for the purpose of decorating the space.
 The task of directing the art purchasing was given singularly to one of the bank's directors, David Donald.
 The only guideline given was that the paintings should be by Scottish artists or of Scottish scenes by any artists, to emphasise the bank's proud Scottish origins.
 Scottish art was largely unknown outside Scotland until the 1980s, making prices relatively low, meaning that a large collection was amassed in a short amount of time.

 David Donald died unexpectedly in 1985.
 Earlier that year he was awarded the honour of being elected an Honorary Academician of the Royal Scottish Academy for services to Scottish art.
 The role of collector was continued by Robert Fleming and Bill Smith, who was later to become the first Keeper of Art.
 Under his guidance the Collection was moved to the new headquarters in Copthall Avenue.
 At this time, the Collection also began to focus more on collecting the work of living Scottish artists.
 By the 1990s it had gained international recognition as a collection of Scottish art and as a corporate art collection, lending artworks to numerous prestigious exhibitions in London and Scotland.
 After Bill Smith's retirement, Selina Skipwith became the new Keeper of Art.